 The application process for these positions begins during the admissions process.
 If you are interested in being considered for the positions we have available, make sure to indicate that on your application form (there is a question that asks about assistantships).

 STM externships offer students administrative experience in positions throughout the Archdiocese of Boston, in parishes, schools, and other service offices.
-Both new and returning students are welcome to apply for these positions.
+Both new and returning students are welcome to apply for these positions, which are for one year.
 A specific application for the externship program is made available (emailed to all eligible students) each spring for the following academic year.